OpenNebula/docs/source/management_and_operations/vm_management/vcenter_vms.rst

   Deploying a virtual machine from a template creates a virtual machine that is a copy of the template.
 The new virtual machine has the virtual hardware, installed software, and other properties that are configured for the template.

-The cloning procedure involves:
+The cloning procedure involves the following steps:

-- Choosing a datastore.
-- Specifying how the template disks are copied.
-- Selecting a Resource Pool where the VM will run if DRS is enabled in the vCenter cluster.
-- Deciding the folder where the VM will be placed inside the VM and Templates inventory view.
+Step 1.
 Choosing a datastore
 --------------------------------------------------------------------------------

 By default, the VM will be deployed in the datastore that the OpenNebula's scheduler chooses according to its policy.